chimera-linux/cports/Packaging.md

 needed to break dependency cycles in `cbuild` or bootstrap toolchains for various programming language compilers.

-Every package `foo-bootstrap` gains an implicit dependency on `bootstrap:foo`.
+Every package `foo-bootstrap` gains an implicit dependency on `bootstrap:cbuild`.
-This package is not provided by anything.
-Whenever `cbuild` sees a bootstrap package in its `hostmakedepends` or `makedepends`, it will implicitly create a virtual package in the current build environment to allow such package to be installed.

-You can do so in your own environment like such:
+You can set up a virtual `bootstrap:cbuild` in your own environment:

 ```
-$ apk add --virtual bootstrap:foo
+$ apk add --virtual bootstrap:cbuild
 ```

 <a id="template_structure"></a>